 PRACTICE OWAD in an English conversation, discuss something like:

-“He CUT HIS TEETH working in the mailroom, now he’s CEO.”
+“I wonder how many people CUT THEIR TEETH working in the mailroom, before becoming CEO.”

 —